zhuhaow/SpechtLite/README.md

     country: --
     match: true
     adapter: direct
-  # Forward requests based on whether the host matches the given regular expressions.
+  # Forward requests based on whether the host domain matches the given regular expressions.
   - type: list
     file: ~/.SpechtLite/directlist
     adapter: direct
+  # Forward requests based on the IP address of the host.
+  - type: iplist
+    adapter: direct
+    file: ~/.SpechtLite/directiprange
   # When the DNS lookup of the host fails.
   - type: DNSFail
     adapter: speed